charlest99/Mineral-Parser/README.md

 # Mineral-Parser
-Example Web Parser to get mineral info
+Example Web Parser to get info on different minerals by letter.

+Uses beautiful soup, requests, and pandas.